 I grew up with my identical twin—which, of course, made me an expert at spotting favoritism.
-So when I became a psychologist it didn’t take me long to recognize how much we favor our physical health over our emotional health.
-For example, if we get a cut we can tell just by looking at it whether we need a bandage, a stitch, or an ambulance.
+So, when I became a psychologist, it didn’t take me long to recognize how much we favor our physical health over our emotional health.
+For example, if we get a cut on our arm we can tell just by looking at it whether we need a bandage, a stitch, or an ambulance.
 But when we sustain an emotional wound like rejection or failure, we have no idea how to gauge whether the wound is deep or whether it requires emotional first aid and few of us would know how to ‘treat’ it ourselves if it did.

 As a psychologist I find that unacceptable.
 Our physical health and our emotional health are the twins of our general wellbeing, and as such, we should treat them equally.

-I’m considered to be a leading advocate for integrating the science of emotional health into our daily lives, workplaces and education systems—but that’s not how I started out.
+These days, I’m considered a leading advocate for integrating the science of emotional health into our daily lives, workplaces and education systems—but that’s not how I started out.

 Some years later I had an idea for a book about the psychology of complaining.
 I mentioned it to a literary agent at a holiday party and she pointed an excited finger at me and said, “Write a book proposal!”
 Two years later, The Squeaky Wheel: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem (Amazon KDP) was published.
 I also started writing the Squeaky Wheel Blog on PsychologyToday.com.